diedsmiling/UsersManagmentSystem/README.md

 * Material UI spams all over `Unknown props` warnings.
 In `0.15.2` release they will be gone.
 * Didn't handle all requests stages, didn't show any spinners while they are being executed
 * Some components might be devided into smaller ones, but had to hurry up, because of time limits
 * Some duplicated code could be avoided but had to hurry up due to time limits.
 My perfectionism is disadvanteged.
+* Didn't unse normalizr for storing nested apis.
+Used lodash `findIndex` for data retrieving from stores.